Forrest (advertisement): Synopsis

 as the Judderman continues to lure the traveler through the forest and towards his icy lair.

 Following the Judderman into his lair, the traveler notices others around him all drinking and enjoying the same Metz drink that the Judderman is offering him, before reaching for and grabbing the Judderman's drink from him.

-As this is going on, the narrator recites the next lines of the poem, "But schnapps though sweet, has teeth, my dear,/And sharpened ones at that", intending to perhaps inform either the viewer or the traveler of the danger he is in and the mistake he is making in taking the Metz drink from the Judderman.
+As this is going on, the narrator recites the next lines of the poem, "But schnapps though sweet, has teeth, my love, and sharpened ones at that", intending to perhaps inform either the viewer or the traveler of the danger he is in and the mistake he is making in taking the Metz drink from the Judderman.

-Unwilling to stop and determined to have the Metz drink, the traveler drinks the Judderman's drink, as the Judderman steps back and watches him slowly transform into a puppet, as a result of him having drank it.
+Unwilling to stop and determined to have the Metz drink, the traveler drinks the Judderman's drink, as the Judderman steps back and watches him slowly transform into a puppet, as a result of him having drunk it.

 After his transformation is complete, the camera fades out again and then back fades in on the marionette show from the beginning of the advertisement, showing the Judderman puppet holding the traveler puppet by his strings, imparting the idea to the viewer that the traveler is now under the Judderman's control because he drank the Metz drink he was offered by the being.

-As the commercial comes to an end, the narrator reiterates the first two lines of the poem, "Beware the Judderman, my dear,/When the moon is fat.", before the tag lines appear on screen, intending to warn the viewer of the power the advertised Metz drink will have on them.
+As the commercial comes to an end, the narrator reiterates the first two lines of the poem, "Beware the Judderman, my dear, when the moon is fat.", before the tagline appears on screen.
+At the end, the Metz bottle comes down with the narrator quoting "Judder þýðir Metz og Schnapps" which translates roughly from Icelandic as "Judder means Metz and Schnapps", intending to warn the viewer of the power the advertised Metz drink will have on them.